nickbrandt/GitLab/doc/administration/reference_architectures/50k_users.md

 - `10.6.0.12`: Consul 2
 - `10.6.0.13`: Consul 3

+NOTE: **Note:**
+The configuration processes for the other servers in your reference architecture will use the `/etc/gitlab/gitlab-secrets.json` file from your Consul server to connect with the other servers.

 To configure Consul:

 1. SSH into the server that will host Consul.